Redigera

 Migrate .NET client library use to Microsoft Graph

-This article is part of step 3: review app details of the process to migrate apps.
+This article is part of Step 3: review app details in the Azure AD Graph app migration planning checklist series.

 If your app currently uses the Azure Active Directory (Azure AD) Graph client library, switch to the Microsoft Graph .NET client library.